andrew-op/Downtime/game1_npc_dialogue_trees.md

 ```
 William: *grins*

-"At my age, you need all the help you can get staying awake
+"I need all the help I can get staying focused during the day.
-during the day.
 Plus, it tastes better than this coffee."

 *Gestures at his mug*